MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 * For suppliers, we use the A/P account from the supplier posting group.
 * For customers, we use the A/R account from the customer posting group.
-* For items, we create a general posting setup where the adjustment account is the account specified as the stock account on the stock posting setup.
+* For items, we create a general posting setup where the adjustment account is the account specified as the inventory account on the inventory posting setup.

 ## <a name="correcting-errors"></a>Correcting Errors